openoakland/councilmatic-website-docker/README.md

 # Gotchas

+## Docker does not always release ports on Mac OS
 On Mac OS, Docker Compose has this bug where sometimes it doesn't release the mapped ports after you do "docker-compose down".

 1. Quit Docker from the menu bar: